1. What is an Arbitrage Fund?

 The following table represents the top 5 arbitrage funds in India based on the past 1 year returns.
-Investors may choose the funds based on a different investment horizon like 5 years or 10 years returns.
+So, investors may choose the funds based on a different investment horizon like 5 years or 10 years returns.
 You may include other criteria like financial ratios as well.